 Shifting focus from ventilation to air filtration

-The initial approach was to fabricate an acrylic hood that would be placed above the urinalysis workstations and would vent odours directly outside.
+The initial approach was to fabricate an acrylic hood that would be placed above the urinalysis workstations and would vent odors directly outside.
 However, city officials would not permit the laboratory to ventilate the captured air to the outdoors.
 This prompted Vantari and the IQAir team to focus on air filtration instead of ventilation.

 The IQAir team identified the IQAir GCX AM as an appropriate air-filtration technology for the urinalysis work areas.
 The GCX AM is a commercial-grade air purifier with gas and odor filtration, specifically configured for control of ammonia and ammonia-based odors associated with urine.
-The gas and odor cartridges in each GCX AM contain 5 kg of granular-impregnated activated carbon made from bituminous coal.
+The gas and odor cartridges in each GCX AM contain 22 pounds of granular-impregnated activated carbon made from bituminous coal.
 In addition, the GCX features particle filtration with an H11 IQAir HyperHEPA pre-filter that removes a minimum of 99 percent of all particles in the air that passes through the system, and 95 percent of all ultrafine particles down to 0.003 microns in diameter.